 The rough route is: wiggle north from Washington DC to Montreal, west to Winnipeg, train to Jasper, back on the bike to Prince Rupert, boat to Vancouver Island, down the west coast of the US and Baja California, sail to mainland Mexico, across to the Yucatan via Mexico City, then the Caribbean.
 But we have enough time to meander and explore.
 We’ve been involved in community bike projects and DIY music at home, and we’d especially like to check those things out along the way.

 We update the blog as we go, and sometimes the equipment list if we find we’ve forgotten something essential, or we decide to ditch something that isn’t.
-We upload each day’s ride to Ride with GPS and Rob tweets and is on Instagtam @dtouringamerica.
+We upload each day’s ride to Ride with GPS, so you can see every inch of our route there.
+There are many dull (unless you like that sort of thing) photos of roads in blog posts for each section of the trip: usually about a week.
+Hopefully they’re useful if you’re planning to ride any of the same areas as us.
+There are also tweets and Instagram posts @dtouringamerica.

 We read a lot of useful stuff on other people’s tour blogs when we were planning, so we wanted to add to that pool of resources as well as keeping friends and family up to date with what we’re doing, and just chatting about stuff we like.
-Some of this (like detailed information about road numbers and bike bits) will definitely be really boring for many readers, but it’d be great if it is useful to some.
+Some of this (like detailed information about road numbers and bike bits) will definitely be really boring for some, but it’d be great if it is useful to others.

 Anyhow, whatever your reason for reading, thanks, and enjoy this song, which was surely made for bowling along an empty road on a bike in the sunshine (see below).